 Available via subscription to HiDive.com

-A Decent Dub, but I Reccomend Subtitles for This Adaptation!
+It Has a Decent Dub, but I Recommend Subtitles for This Adaptation!

 The voice cast for Fate/Stay Night is great in Japanese, and I really like all the Seiyus.
 Ayako Kawasumi was fantastic as Saber sounds perfect and dignified.
 She did a really great job.